Teacher Resources for Water Science

 Students will explore acids and bases using the pH scale and learn how water provides a neutral basis for comparison.
 Students will have the opportunity to test and analyze unidentified substances using litmus strips or an electronic pH sensor.
 Extension activities include a close reading of a non-fiction text, a writing prompt, and a standards-based math activity.

 A movement activity.
-With this activity, students take turns being water, gravel, sand, and clay.
+Students take turns being water, gravel, sand, and clay.
 This kinesthetic activity is a great way for students to understand how water moves easily around large rocks, moves more slowly around sand grains, and cannot move through clay easily.
 No supplies are needed, only space to spread out.
-Find the activity HERE.

 An activity booklet.
-This booklet has activities appropriate for students in elementary and middle school.
+This 13-page booklet has activities appropriate for students in elementary and middle school.
 Pick and choose what is best for your students.
-Find the activity booklet HERE.